 2. Bridging Grant and Eviction Prevention in the Community (EPIC) Fund Payment Administration

-The Housing Secretariat is seeking organizations with the following mandatory eligibility requirements:
+The Housing Secretariat sought organizations with the following mandatory eligibility requirements:

 1. located within the boundaries of the city of Toronto, or

-2. The services funded through the Call for Applications shall take place within the boundaries of the city, with the exception of services being delivered by urban off-reserve Indigenous-led organizations, that yield direct benefits for the urban Indigenous communities of Toronto
+2. The services funded through the Call for Applications take place within the boundaries of the city, with the exception of services being delivered by urban off-reserve Indigenous-led organizations, that yield direct benefits for the urban Indigenous communities of Toronto.

-3. The organization shall provide information which demonstrates that it does not, in the absence of the grant, have the financial resources necessary to undertake the activity for which the grant is requested
+3. The organization provided information which demonstrates that it does not, in the absence of the grant, have the financial resources necessary to undertake the activity for which the grant is requested.

-4. The organization shall have legal not-for-profit or charitable status or be an urban off-reserve Indigenous-led organization
+4. The organization has legal not-for-profit or charitable status or is an urban off-reserve Indigenous-led organization.

-5. The organization shall not be or have been indebted to the City or be in default of the terms and conditions of any agreement (including any previous grant agreement) with any division, agency, board of commission of the City of Toronto under the discretion of the Division Head
+5. The organization is not indebted to the City or in default of the terms and conditions of any agreement (including any previous grant agreement) with any division, agency, board of commission of the City of Toronto under the discretion of the Division Head.

-6. The organization shall maintain, at its own expense, policies of insurance, which policies shall be in a form with an insurer acceptable to the City.
-A certificate evidencing these policies signed by the insurer or an authorized agent of the insurer must be submitted to the City
+6. The organization has and will maintain, at its own expense, policies of insurance, which policies will be in a form with an insurer acceptable to the City.
+A certificate evidencing these policies signed by the insurer or an authorized agent of the insurer has been submitted to the City.

-7. The organization shall secure, maintain and pay all costs for Workplace Safety and Insurance Board (“WSIB”) workers’ compensation coverage for its employees performing work on the Project pursuant this Agreement, where statutory required under the Workplace Safety and Insurance Act, 1997 (“WSIA”).
+7. The organization has secured and will maintain and pay all costs for Workplace Safety and Insurance Board (“WSIB”) workers’ compensation coverage for its employees performing work on the Project pursuant this Agreement, where statutory required under the Workplace Safety and Insurance Act, 1997 (“WSIA”).

-The purpose of this funding category is to invite eligible organizations with the demonstrated experience to submit an application to administer the City of Toronto’s Rent Bank Grant Program (RBGP) and the Emergency Energy Fund (EEF).
-The successful applicant will be responsible for conducting intakes directly with applicants, reviewing for program eligibility and administering payments, in partnership with the City-funded Local Access Centres.
-In addition, the organization will be responsible for overseeing the central administration of the following initiatives.
+The purpose of this funding category was to invite eligible organizations with the demonstrated experience to submit an application to administer the City of Toronto’s Rent Bank Grant Program (RBGP) and the Emergency Energy Fund (EEF).
+The successful applicant will be conducting intakes directly with applicants, reviewing for program eligibility and administering payments, in partnership with the City-funded Local Access Centres.
+In addition, the organization will be overseeing the central administration of the following initiatives:

 1. Rent Bank Grant Program